-As already mentioned, a "Psy Unit" at the CGRS existed until 2015, consisting of a psychologist and a reference person in every regional section to provide support services to protection officers upon request if they believe that the psychological situation of the asylum seeker might have an impact on the way the interview can be conducted as well as on the determination of protection needs and status.
-298 The purpose of the psychologist's intervention was clearly not to confirm or contradict certain elements of the asylum application.
-The Unit was shut down because of a lack of resources and the necessity to focus on other priorities.
+Until 2015, the CGRS counted with a "Psy Unit", consisting of a psychologist and a reference person in every regional section to provide support services to protection officers upon request if they believe that the psychological situation of the asylum seeker might have an impact on the way the interview can be conducted as well as on the determination of protection needs and status.
+The purpose of the psychologist's intervention was clearly not to confirm or contradict certain elements of the asylum application.
+Regardless, the Unit was closed in 2015 due to a lack of resources and the necessity for the CGRS to focus on other priorities.